Rajan writes to share his knowledge of health, yoga, pranayama, alternative therapies, natural remedies, food recipes, and more.

-Achari paratha is best made with mango pickle masala, which is a particularly flavorful masala that is also thicker.
+Achari paratha is best made with mango pickle masala, which is a particularly flavorful and thick type of masala.
 This type of masala mixes well into the flour when the dough is being prepared, and it produces a very flavorful paratha.

 I have included a step-by-step video that illustrates and clarifies the entire paratha-making process.

-- 1/2 cup besan (brown chickpea flour), this is optional; if you prefer not to use besan, use 1 1/2 cups atta
+- 1/2 cup besan (brown chickpea flour), (optional; if you prefer not to use besan, use 1 1/2 cups atta)

 - 1 green chilli, finely chopped

 - 3 tablespoons achar masala (mango pickle masala)

 - Water, as needed

 - In a kneading dish, add the atta, besan, chopped green chilli, achar masala, and salt.
 Hand mix until well combined.